How a Car Accident Can Destroy Your Credit Score and Put You in Debt

 You cannot always prevent the financial impact of a crash, but you can take steps to limit the damage.

-Do not ignore collection notices.
+- Do not ignore collection notices.
 Ignoring debt does not make it go away.
-It makes it worse.
-Responding to a collections agency and setting up even a minimal payment arrangement can sometimes prevent the account from being reported or can reduce the impact on your score.
+Responding to a collections agency and setting up even a minimal payment arrangement can sometimes prevent the account from being reported or reduce the impact on your score.

-Get legal help before accepting any settlement.
-A settlement that does not account for your ongoing medical treatment, future income loss, and total debt exposure may leave you holding bills that the payout does not cover.
-An injury lawyer can assess the full value of your claim before you agree to anything.
+- Get legal help before accepting any settlement.
+A settlement that does not account for your ongoing treatment, future income loss, and total debt exposure may leave you holding bills the payout does not cover.
+A Texas car accident lawyer can assess the full value of your claim before you agree to anything.